katochsenthal/cms-tech-blog/README.md

 The following languages / technologies were used to build this project.

-- JavaScript, CSS, ES6, Bootstrap, Node, MySql, Handlebars, Sequelize
+- JavaScript, CSS, ES6, Node, MySql, Handlebars, Sequelize

 ## Screenshots